CPPE-5: Medical Personal Protective Equipment Dataset: Related Work

 \section{Related Work}

 Throughout the history of computer vision research rich and large datasets have played a very important role.
-They not only provide a means to train and evaluate algorithms, they drive research in new and more challenging directions \cite{lin2014microsoft}.
-Earlier datasets like the Caltech-256 Object Category Dataset \cite{griffin2007caltech} and the MIT Pedestrian Database \cite{papageorgiou2000trainable} facilitated the direct comparison of hundreds of computer vision algorithms and also pushed towards more complex problems.
-Recent datasets like the The Open Images dataset v4 with \(\sim 9.2\) M images \cite{kuznetsova2020} ImageNet dataset \cite{deng2009imagenet} with \(\sim 14\) M images and Microsoft COCO with \(\sim 2.5\) M labelled instances \cite{lin2014microsoft} have enabled breakthroughs in object detection research with a new wave of deep learning algorithms.
+They not only provide a means to train and evaluate algorithms, but they also drive research in new and more challenging directions \cite{lin2014microsoft}.
+Earlier datasets like the Caltech-256 Object Category Dataset \cite{griffin2007caltech} and the MIT Pedestrian Database \cite{papageorgiou2000trainable} facilitated the direct comparison of hundreds of computer vision algorithms and also pushed toward more complex problems.
+Recent datasets like The Open Images dataset v4 with \(\sim 9.2\) M images \cite{kuznetsova2020} ImageNet dataset \cite{deng2009imagenet} with \(\sim 14\) M images and Microsoft COCO with \(\sim 2.5\) M labeled instances \cite{lin2014microsoft} have enabled breakthroughs in object detection research with a new wave of deep learning algorithms.

 Performing object detection often requires identifying which specific class the object belongs to and also localizing the object in the image usually done with a bounding box as shown in Fig. \ref{fig:annotation-ex}.
 One of the earliest algorithms focused on face detection often using ad hoc datasets \cite{hjelmaas2001face}.
-The most famous face detector proposed by Viola et al. \cite{viola2001robust} trains cascaded classifiers with Haar-Like features and AdaBoost, achieving good performance with real-time efficiency.
-However, this detector may degrade significantly in real-world applications due to larger visual variations of human faces \cite{zhao2019object}.
-Later more realistic and challenging datasets were built which facilitated the creation of many deep learning algorithms.
+Later more realistic and challenging datasets were built which facilitated the creation of many deep-learning algorithms.
+Transformers \cite{vaswani2017attention} were first introduced to vision in Vision Transformer (ViT) \cite{dosovitskiy2020image} by splitting an image into a sequence of visual tokens.
+The self-attention strategy in ViTs has demonstrated superior performance to modern convolutional neural networks (ConvNets) when trained with optimized recipes.
+A lot of popularity in using Transformers for object detection tasks was brought through DEtection TRansformer (DETR) \cite{carion2020end} and achieved at-par results with earlier methods like Faster RCNN \cite{7485869}.
+After this multiple works tried training transformers for object detection mainly using ViTs directly for object detection \cite{dosovitskiy2020image} and Swin Transformers \cite{liu2021swin}.
+Recently self-attention and transformer-based methods have shown a lot of promise for object detection and dominated the state-of-the-art for this task \cite{Liu_2022_CVPR,https://doi.org/10.48550/arxiv.2203.03605,https://doi.org/10.48550/arxiv.2205.14141,https://doi.org/10.48550/arxiv.2211.03594,https://doi.org/10.48550/arxiv.2211.12860}.